huangbuchao/Custom-event-model/README.md

 # Custom-event-model
-just implement obeserver mode, inisde instance, you can on | off | emit.
+just implement obeserver mode, inside instance, you can on | off | emit.